 As a means of ensuring best practice, the Council has an established Audit Committee to oversee the workings of the corporate governance arrangements of the Council and to report to Council on these and related financial probity issues.
 The Audit Committee operates in accordance with CIPFA's "Audit Committees - Practical Guidance for Local Authorities (2013)".
 This is supplemented by the Council's Standards Committee, established under the Act to be responsible for conduct issues relating to elected Members.
-The Council completed an effectiveness review of the Audit Committee in October 2020, and the CIPFA Skills and Knowledge Framework was utilised to assess any gaps in knowledge and to determine any training needs to inform the training programme for 2021/22.

-The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2020/21 the Council continued to comply with 5 key principles of the CIPFA statement.
+The Council has a duty to comply with the key principles contained within the 2010 CIPFA statement of the 'Role of the Head of Internal Audit' and during 2021/22 the Council continued to comply with 5 key principles of the CIPFA statement.

-The Designated Head of Internal Audit is also the Council's Financial Services Manager, who manages an in-house Internal Audit team compromising a Principal Auditor and two Auditors.
+The Designated Head of Internal Audit is also the Council's Head of Financial Services, who manages an in-house Internal Audit team compromising an Audit Services Manager and two Auditors.
 Controls have been put into place to maintain the team's organisational independence, which are documented in the approved Internal Audit Charter.
+During 2021/22 the Audit Services Manager moved into a shared management arrangement between the City Council and Allerdale and Copeland Borough Councils, which will ensure a consistent approach is taken by Internal Audit by the three Councils, who will merge into one authority from 2023/24.

 The scope of internal audit work covers all aspects of the organisation's risk management, internal control and governance frameworks and the Internal Audit annual report feeds into the preparation of the Council's Annual Governance Statement.
 Where appropriate, Internal Audit advises the organisation on emerging risks and undertake priority risk audit (hot assurance) work on new projects and developments as they take place.
-During the Covid-19 pandemic Internal Audit also acted as the key point of contact in relation to any suspected fraudulent activity.